adsrmk/appdocs/docs/en-us/guide/gmail.md

 ## Step 6 — Verify and finish

-Gmail will send a verification code to your business email address.
-Enter the code to confirm ownership.
+Gmail will send a verification link to your business email address.
 That's it — your business email is now linked to Gmail.
 You can send and receive messages directly from the Gmail interface.